JaredSystems/JaredSystems/README.md

 ### 🍄 Jared

-I'm a programmer based in Charlotte, NC.
+I'm a programmer based in Miami, FL.
 I enjoy systems programming, but most of my time is spent working with web and mobile development.

 ### 🧪 Projects